-When the larva is ready to pupate it makes a tunnel parallel and just below the wood surface.
+When the larva is ready to pupate it makes a tunnel parallel to and just below the wood surface.
 It bites its way to the surface when it hatches out as an adult.
 This is why adults will sometimes emerge from timber treated against woodworm, as the treatments do not usually penetrate more than a few millimetres.
 The exit holes are 1.5 - 2.0 mm in diameter.

 It can live outdoors and will infest dead wood on a living tree.
 Outside it prefers hardwoods such as oak and fruit trees; indoors it prefers soft woods such as are used in floors and rafters.
 Infestation normally occurs when furniture from an infested house is moved into an non-infested house.

-On the left is Stegobium paniceum, the biscuit beetle, also known as the drugstore beetle and the bread beetle.
+Above is Stegobium paniceum, the biscuit beetle, also known as the drugstore beetle and the bread beetle.
 It is also in the Anobiidae family.
 It attacks stored food and is found world wide, though indoors only in colder climates.